Dakes/WaniKaniCommunityMnemonics2/README.md

 - Works in Lessons and Reviews
 - Google Sheet apps script can fetch data
 - Mnemonic data gets cached
-- Script checks for updates

-### 0.1.1 (current state)
-- new JSON saving method
-- apps script can get, put, request and vote.
-- apps script cleans input

-### 0.2 (create post in forum)
+### 0.2 (current version)
+- 💾 Changed how Data is saved in DB.
+Now saved as JSON strings, making everything easier to work with and more robust.
-- Users can submit new mnemonics
+- 📝 Users can submit new mnemonics, up to 5 per user.
+Also for Radicals.
-- Users can vote on mnemonics
+- 🗳️ Users can vote on mnemonics
-- Users can request mnemonics
+- ❗ Users can request mnemonics
-- Sheet apps script inserts and filters data submitted, to protect from XSS attacks
+- 💣 Sheet apps script API inserts and filters data submitted, to protect from XSS attacks.
+- 💅 Polish, ✨ Polish, 🇵🇱 Polish

 ### 0.3
-- Display mnemonics on list screens
+- 📝 Display mnemonics on list screens.
-- Display if mnemonic is available or requested
+- ❗ Display if mnemonic is available or requested in list.
-- Users can delete their own mnemonic
+- ♻ Users can delete their own mnemonic
+- 🔁 Manual refresh button

 ### 1.0
-- Sheet apps script regularly cleans database from HTML tags
+- 🚫 Sheet apps script regularly cleans database from HTML tags
-- Sheet apps script deletes Mnemonics with rating of -10 or below
+- 🚫 Sheet apps script deletes Mnemonics with rating of -10 or below
-- At least the same functionality of WKCM
+- At least the same functionality, feature wise, as WKCM
+- 💅 More polish

 ### 1.1
 - display of user stats, like written mnemonics or received votes